IgorVolochay/thisORthat/README.md

 git install https://github.com/IgorVolochay/thisORthat
 ```

 2. The project is written in Python3.9.
 Make sure you have it on your system.
-Go to the project folder, create a virtual environment and download pip requirements.
+Go to the project folder, create a virtual environment and download pip requirements:
 ```bash
 cd ./thisORthat
 python3.9 -m venv venv